New York · Private nonprofit · Predominantly bachelor's

 SECTION 06 · BY CIP FAMILY

-25 programs with earnings, grouped
+25 New School programs with earnings, grouped by field

 Programs are grouped by 2-digit CIP family.
 Programs without reported earnings are hidden to keep the list focused.